jimmylee88/full-stack-notes-app/README.md

 Full stack project using Node.js &amp; Express backend.

 Task is to build a C.R.U.D (Create, Read, Update, Delete) application.
-It allows to create, edit, and delete notes.
+It allows a user to create, edit, and delete notes.

+I mainly used the handy examples from class to complete this task.

 Demo link on Render: https://full-stack-notes-app-6ktu.onrender.com/